 A foreign corporation will generally be treated as a passive foreign investment company (a "PFIC") if 75% or more of its income is passive income or if 50% or more of its assets are held to produce passive income.
 If your trust purchases shares in a PFIC, you may be subject to U.S. federal income tax on a portion of certain distributions or on gains from the disposition of such shares at rates that were applicable in prior years and any gain may be recharacterized as ordinary income that is not eligible for the lower net capital gains tax rate.
 Additional charges in the nature of interest may also be imposed on you.
 Certain elections may be available with respect to PFICs that would limit these consequences.
-However, these elections would require you to include certain income of the PFIC in your taxable income even if not distributed to your trust or to you, or require you to annually recognize as ordinary income any increase in the value of the shares of the PFIC, thus requiring you to recognize income for federal income tax purposes in excess of your actual distributions from PFICs and proceeds from dispositions of PFIC stock during a particular year.
+However, these elections would require you to include certain income of the PFIC in your taxable income any increase in the value of the shares of the PFIC, thus requiring you to recognize income for federal income tax purposes in excess of your actual distributions from PFICs and proceeds from dispositions of PFIC stock during a particular year.
 Dividends paid by PFICs are not eligible to be taxed at the net capital gains tax rate.